We are a church who exists to be a vibrant expression of who God is — gracious, present, and hospitable.

-Iron Works West Chester commits to being a church that does not exist for itself.
+Iron Works Church is a community that does exist for ourselves.

 We are working to care for our neighbors, restore relationships, celebrate beauty and worship God, preaching Christ in West Chester and beyond.
 We have a vision to see Jesus change peoples lives.

 We invite doubters, seekers, and religious ALIKE to follow the way of Jesus for the good of West Chester.

 This mission is rooted in Jesus’ own mission.
 We read, “God so loved the world, that he sent his one and only Son” (Jn 3:16).
 Later on Jesus prayed, “As you have sent me, I send them” (Jn 17:18, 21).
 Christians are sent to love this world to life.
 It’s tempting to read these verses in the abstract, but God tangibly loves real places like West Chester.
 Our mission is born out of the reality that West Chester, like everyone, needs the gospel.
 West Chester is a home to people like us, who cannot make themselves whole on their own, cannot perfect themselves on their own, but can only experience healing, meaning, and hope through Jesus.
 In other words, we need God and one another to find wholeness and belonging.

 We believe that God is vastly different from us, that his thoughts and ways are beyond our comprehension and far more superior in wisdom and beauty than can be stated.
 For this reason, we look to him while not setting aside our intellectual integrity.
 Because of what he has proved in Jesus, we trust his unchanging goodness and yield to his word as our authority in life and in what we do.
 It guides, instructs, redirects, and rebukes us.
 And in all of this, we find exceedingly more life, freedom, self-realization, satisfaction, and abiding peace than if we were to depend on our own blind perspectives.

 Freed by Jesus to live new, different Lives